marlt/MA_Methods/README.md

 ```

 The read correction was disabled due to exhaustive memory consumption assinging a maximum of available RAM.
 Input reads were filtered on > 25% GC contents.
-The remapping was performed during the comparative [remapping evaluation](#remapping-evaluation).
+The remapping was performed during the comparative [remapping evaluation](#remapping-evaluation) on all three bins.
 Bwa mem results had been considered for downstream analyses for all three data sets.
 Homology searches had been performed with mmseqs2, described in the [section below](#contig-homology-search-on-comprehensive-databases)

 ## Assembly Evaluation: Other Assemblers